 - registered optician.

 Note that the following is a comprehensive summary of the official, legally binding ASEBP insurance policies and plan documents, which are available through your employer or by contacting us.

 All Vision Care plan maximums are based on a rolling two-year period from the service date (the date you received the treatment, service or product being claimed, not the date it was paid for).

-If your Vision Care claim is the result of an accident, you may be eligible for reimbursement under your Accidental Death & Dismemberment benefits.
+If your Vision Care claim is the result of an accident that impaired your vision, you may be eligible for reimbursement under your Accidental Death & Dismemberment benefits.